lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Build_Docker_Containers_for_Pipelines.md

 ### Why do this
  - Your want to scale your analysis processes (scripts or tools or both)
  - You want to capture tool configuration (as an image) for reproducible research
+ - You want to use Docker containers

 ### What is this
- - Creating reusable, scalable container images for scalaing your analysis jobs on various GCP libraries
+ - Creating reusable, scalable docker container images for scalaing your analysis jobs on various GCP services (VMs, Kubernetes, others...)
  - Describe your tool location (local or code repo, such as GitHub), required (and optional) data inputs and outputs and tool configuration via a DOCKERFILE -> build into a container image
  - There are several steps in the process, these are shown in the screenshot below